uym2/TreeShrink/README.md

-### If you find TreeShrink helpful for your research, please cite the following paper
+An earlier version of TreeShrink is described in the following paper:

-Mai, Uyen, and Siavash Mirarab.
+* Mai, Uyen, and Siavash Mirarab.
 “TreeShrink: Efficient Detection of Outlier Tree Leaves.”
 In RECOMB-CG 2017, Proceedings, 116–40.
 2017. doi:10.1007/978-3-319-67979-2_7.

+A journal version is currently under review.

-### Dependencies:
+### Installation:

+To be able to use TreeShrink, you need to first install the following packages.

+**Dependencies:**

 - Python and [Dendropy (version 4.2.0 recommended)](https://pythonhosted.org/DendroPy/downloading.html)
 - R and the [BMS package](http://bms.zeugner.eu/getBMS/)

+After installing these, you need to [TO BE UPDATED].

 ### Usage:
 ```bash